 David Gilman has had an enormously impressive variety of jobs - from firefighter to professional photographer, from soldier in the Parachute Regiment’s Reconnaissance Platoon to a Marketing Manager for an international publishing company in South Africa.
 He is also a successful television screenwriter.
 From 2000 until 2009 he was principal writer on A Touch Of Frost.
-He has lived and travelled the world gathering inspiration for his exotic children’s adventure series along the way.
-Now, David is based in Devonshire, where he lives with his wife, Suzy Chiazzari, an ageing cat and an equally old Land Rover.
+He has lived and travelled the world gathering inspiration for his exotic adventure series along the way.
+Now, David is based in Devonshire, where he lives with his wife, Suzy Chiazzari.

-MASTER OF WAR is the first book of David Gilman’s new series written for the adult market that follows the fortunes of Thomas Blackstone, a village stonemason in England sent to fight with King Edward’s army as an archer against the French in 1346.
+MASTER OF WAR is the first book of David Gilman’s series that follows the fortunes of Thomas Blackstone, a village stonemason in England sent to fight with King Edward’s army as an archer against the French in 1346.
 In the bloodiest of conflicts he discovers friendship, love and sacrifice but his destiny has yet to be played out.
 From humble beginnings this common man’s reputation becomes legend.
 Rich in historical detail, MASTER OF WAR propels the cast of characters on an epic journey through the violence and political intrigue of the 100 Years’ War.

 I wrote my first story titled: The Runaway Sixpence, when I was six years old.
 Narrated in the first person it followed the adventures of a sixpence as it rolled through the town and countryside, eventually it was swallowed by a cow and died.
 My teacher was adamant that the story could not be told in that manner if the protagonist was dead.
-I think she lacked imagination.
+I think she lacked imagination and obviously had never seen Sunset Boulevard.
 And it took me twenty-five years before I wrote another story… but, in the meantime I was a tad busy

 I grew up in England and Wales, a life of varied fortunes – from living in a tiny flat above the local fish and chip shop to a country house with horses.
 My family moved house about every six months because of my father’s business, which also meant a new school after every move, so I have a lot of sympathy for young people who are shunted around.
 Hang in there!
 If an uneducated child like me can get this far …